-So how much money do you need now to generate a $1,000 a month until you die?
+So how much money do you need now to generate a $1,000 a month for the rest of your life?

 I bought two annuities this year and was extremely satisfied with the service from Immediate Annuities.com each time.
 In short, their staff was courteous, professional, and prompt.
 I would recommend them to anyone who wants to buy an annuity.

 While you might think that 2.00% is too low a rate to use in these calculations, you need an investment you can withdraw princpal and interest from each month.
 And in the current financial environment, rates have been down for quite some time.

 As a comparison, the cost of a single premium immediate annuity that would pay you $1,000 per month for as long as you live is approximately $185,000.
 Not only that, but if you live longer than your life expectancy, your annuity continues at no additional cost to you.
 It lasts your entire lifetime.
 If you're wondering how much you could make each month, use the blue annuity calculator on this page for a free instant annuity quote.

 These numbers show just how important retirement planning is.
 Low returns can require more of a nest egg than you planned for, and what happens if you live longer than expected.
 That's why some people choose to go with an immediate annuity.
 The payments last your lifetime, are guaranteed, and can be a positive part of your retirement portfolio.